seohyun27/Algoritm/README.md

 # Algoritm
-This repository contains an algorithmic code written in Java for the a third-year, first semester.
+This repository contains an algorithmic code written in Java for 3-1.
 The code is organized by topic in each file.

 ## Contents